Water heater or water heater

 How long do water heaters typically last?

-When should I consider replacing my water heater?
+When should I call a plumber for my water heater?

 Connect with certified professionals in your area